Overview of the Fellowship

 What is the Summer Academy?

 The Summer Academy is a one-week intensive program consisting of workshops, tours, field trips and networking events with museum professionals.
-They will be offered in summer 2014 and summer 2015 at each partnering museum.
+They will be offered in summer 2014, summer 2015, and summer 2016 at each partnering museum.
 Summer Academies are designed to provide a rich experience in the museum environment and expose participants to career options related to art and art history.

 How long is the Summer Academy?